theupdateframework/pep-maximum-security-model/README.rst

 =========

 PEP 458 proposes how PyPI should be integrated with The Update Framework.
-It explains how modern package managers like pip can be made more secure and the types of attacks that can be prevented if PyPI were modified on the server side to include TUF metadata files.
-Package managers can reference the TUF metadata available on PyPI to download distrubution more securely.
+It explains how modern package managers like pip can be made more secure, and the types of attacks that can be prevented if PyPI were modified on the server side to include TUF metadata.
+Package managers can reference the TUF metadata available on PyPI to download distrubutions more securely.
 PEP 458 goes on to describe the metadata layout of the PyPI repository and the minimum security model.